1965 Moroccan riots: Aftermath

 After the events of March 23, suspected dissidents including communists and Iraqi teachers were arrested.
 In April, Hassan II tried to reconcile with the opposition, receiving at Ifrane a delegation from the Union nationale des forces populaires, which included, notably, Abderrahim Bouabid, Abdelhamid Zemmouri and Abderrahmane Youssoufi.
 They proposed to form a government and demanded to transmit their message to Mehdi Ben Barka.
 But these discussions resulted in no concrete action.

-In June of the same year, Hassan II declared a state of emergency, which lasted until 1970.
+In June of the same year, Hassan II suspended the 1962 constitution, dismissed the parliament, and declared a state of emergency, which lasted until 1970.
 UNFP continued to criticize the regime.
 On October 29, Mehdi Ben Barka was abducted and assassinated in Paris.
 Students in Casablanca rose again on March 23, 1966, and many were arrested.

 In reference to these events, members of UNFP proceeded to create a Marxist–Leninist organization, Harakat 23 Mars (March 23 Movement), which much later gave rise in 1983 to the Organisation de l'action démocratique populaire—one of the founding elements of the Unified Socialist Party.
 Among the personalities who have been active within this movement, one finds the politician Mohamed Bensaid Aït Idder, the researcher and author Abdelghani Abou El Aazm, the consultant Amal Cherif Haouat, and the Belgian politician Mohammed Daïf.